HugoBlox/theme-academic-cv/content/author/admin/_index.md

 +++

 Hi, I am a Research Scholar working under Professor.
 Pushpak Bhattacharyya.
-My interests are in Natural Language Processing(NLP) and Deep Learning.
-I am working on application of Deep Learning to NLP.
+My area of interest is application of Deep Learning to various Natural Language Processing(NLP) tasks.
 Currently my work is focused on Multilingual Neural Named Entity Recognition.

 #### Research Summary

 > **Pinky:** Gee, Brain, What do you want to do today?
 > **Brain:** The same thing we do everyday, Pinky.
 Borrow features from high-resource language to improve NLP Task performance in low-resource languages

+Deep Learning techniques have become the *de-facto* approach for any Natural Language Processing (NLP) task.
+Deep neural networks coupled with unsupervised learning (in the form of pre-trained word embeddings or initial training of language model followed by supervised training) have revolutionised the area of NLP, at least for resource-rich languages.
+However, the success of deep learning techniques needs to be taken with a pinch of salt.
+The deep learning techniques have known to perform badly for low-resource languages when trained on very small data.
+To be fair even traditional machine learning models would perform badly if not for feature engineering.
+Due to limited data the model cannot reliably establish correlations with features and class labels leading to poor performance.

+In my thesis, I focus on borrowing features (implictly statistics) from a related language (also known as multilingual learning).
+This should minimize the impact of data sparsity and lead to imrpovements in the low-resource language for the task in hand.
+We apply the above intuition to Named Entity recognition (NER) task.
+We show that borrowing features from a related languages infact helps improve the NER performance in low-resource languages.
+However, the improvements gained is limited by the lexical gap between the two languages.
+Though the lexical gap can be overcome by use of crosslingual embeddings, these embeddings have known to be of poor quality for Indian languages.
+Currently, my research is focused on obtaining better crosslingual embeddings for Indian languages.